senofi/openidl-main/README.md

 -   docker can sometimes crash silently.
 If things are hanging or not working, make sure docker is running.
 -   the ingress addin may not install or hang.
 We have seen that the vpn was the cause.
 Anyconnect froom cisco causes issue.
 Disable VPN or move to another VPN.

-## NOTE: vpn and ingress add on

-I think you need to be off the vpn for the enable ingress to work.
-You may be able to reconnect to the vpn after the ingress add on is enabled.

 ## NOTE: AnyConnect vpn and minikube

 There are issues with running minikube while connected to a VPN with the Cisco AnyConnect client.
+Initially the `minikube addons enable ingress` from `make enable_ingress` in the Makefile called by `systemup.sh` will hang.
 It may work if you connect _after_ minikube is running.
 This problem does not seem to occur with other VPN clients such as OpenVPN.

 # Full Process